B2Gold Corp. (BTG): These Numbers Show Where AMEX:BTG Stock Is Going Next

 Sponsored

-The stock witnessed a 19.03% gain in the last 1 month and extending the period to 3 months gives it a 10.26%, and is 2.69% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.61% over the week and 3.72% over the month.
+The stock witnessed a -5.10% gain in the last 1 month and extending the period to 3 months gives it a -1.47%, and is -2.62% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.25% over the week and 3.39% over the month.

 B2Gold Corp.
 (BTG) Analyst Forecasts